Constellation Brands (NYSE:STZ) PT Lowered to $250.00

-Constellation Brands (NYSE:STZ – Get Rating) had its price target decreased by analysts at Argus from $295.00 to $250.00 in a note issued to investors on Friday, The Fly reports.
-Argus’ target price would suggest a potential upside of 19.80% from the stock’s current price.
+Constellation Brands (NYSE:STZ – Get Rating) had its price objective reduced by JPMorgan Chase & Co. from $267.00 to $250.00 in a research note issued to investors on Friday, Benzinga reports.
+JPMorgan Chase & Co. currently has an overweight rating on the stock.

 Hedge Funds Weigh In On Constellation Brands

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in STZ.
-Sei Investments Co. boosted its holdings in Constellation Brands by 2.2% during the first quarter.
-Sei Investments Co. now owns 161,467 shares of the company’s stock worth $37,148,000 after buying an additional 3,486 shares during the last quarter.
-Prudential PLC bought a new position in Constellation Brands during the first quarter worth about $705,000.
-Cetera Investment Advisers boosted its holdings in Constellation Brands by 1.0% during the first quarter.
-Cetera Investment Advisers now owns 17,026 shares of the company’s stock worth $3,921,000 after buying an additional 163 shares during the last quarter.
-Sequoia Financial Advisors LLC boosted its holdings in Constellation Brands by 17.6% during the first quarter.
-Sequoia Financial Advisors LLC now owns 3,149 shares of the company’s stock worth $725,000 after buying an additional 471 shares during the last quarter.
+Several large investors have recently bought and sold shares of STZ.
+Sei Investments Co. raised its stake in Constellation Brands by 2.2% during the 1st quarter.
+Sei Investments Co. now owns 161,467 shares of the company’s stock valued at $37,148,000 after purchasing an additional 3,486 shares during the last quarter.
+Prudential PLC acquired a new position in shares of Constellation Brands in the 1st quarter valued at $705,000.
+Cetera Investment Advisers raised its stake in shares of Constellation Brands by 1.0% in the 1st quarter.
+Cetera Investment Advisers now owns 17,026 shares of the company’s stock valued at $3,921,000 after buying an additional 163 shares in the last quarter.
+Sequoia Financial Advisors LLC raised its stake in shares of Constellation Brands by 17.6% in the 1st quarter.
+Sequoia Financial Advisors LLC now owns 3,149 shares of the company’s stock valued at $725,000 after buying an additional 471 shares in the last quarter.
 Finally, Rothschild & Co.
-Asset Management US Inc. boosted its holdings in Constellation Brands by 3.0% during the first quarter.
+Asset Management US Inc. raised its stake in shares of Constellation Brands by 3.0% in the 1st quarter.
 Rothschild & Co.
-Asset Management US Inc. now owns 20,824 shares of the company’s stock worth $4,797,000 after buying an additional 604 shares during the last quarter.
-Institutional investors own 84.87% of the company’s stock.
+Asset Management US Inc. now owns 20,824 shares of the company’s stock valued at $4,797,000 after buying an additional 604 shares in the last quarter.
+84.87% of the stock is currently owned by institutional investors and hedge funds.

 Constellation Brands Company Profile